We've Won Over £90 Million For Our Clients

 Can I Make A No Win No Fee Claim For An Injury?

-One of the main reasons why so many people choose Legal Expert when they have been injured in the workplace is because we offer a No Win No Fee service.
+We offer a No Win No Fee service, specifically Conditional Fee Agreements (CFA).
 If you have never heard of this before, this simply means that you do not need to pay us any legal fees if we do not manage to secure compensation for you.

 Essentially, you can have complete peace of mind knowing that you are only going to be paying for a winning service when you team up with Legal Expert.
 We recognise that a lot of people are worried about making a claim for compensation because they cannot afford the solicitors’ fees.